svtk/AtomicKotlinCourse/Programming Basics/The in Keyword/Exercise 4/task.md

 ## The `in` Keyword (#4)

-Write a function that checks whether its string argument is a valid identifier.
+Write a function that checks whether its string parameter is a valid identifier.
 A valid identifier is a non-empty string that starts with a letter or underscore and consists of only letters, digits and underscores.